-Sungai Kancing waterfall is only 28 km from my home.
+Sungai Kancing waterfall is only 28 km from my home in USJ.
 An understated and well-maintained park located close to the city of Kuala Lumpur.
-If you love hiking and dipping your head under the waterfall then do not skip this place, highly recommended.
+If you love hiking and dipping your head under the water then do not skip this place, highly recommended.
 A brief introduction to this place:

 - Location: Kanching Waterfalls, Sungai Kanching, Templer Park, Rawang

 - How to go: Waze for “Hutan Lipur Kanching”

 - Attraction: 7 layers of waterfalls.
 Hike your way up to the 7th layer

 - Distance out and back: 3.64 km

 - Caution: Be extra careful if you plan to visit this place during the monsoon season.
 Watch out for any sign of strong water current or ‘kepala air’ condition

 - Tips: This place is very crowded during the weekends/ public holidays.
 The best time to enjoy this place is on weekdays.